Refining the core Ticketmaster experience

 Order Confirmation

-User feedback showed that the existing order confirmation message wasn’t quite resonating .
+User feedback led us to believe that the existing order confirmation message wasn’t quite resonating.
 After successfully placing their order, users would see this copy:

 The Tickets Are Yours!